josephwms/Analysis-of-Apartments-Rent-Prices-in-Austin-TX-/README.md

 ***Goals:*** To build a regression model to predict a house rent for apartments in Austin, TX given several attributes such as 'Zip Code', 'Living Area', 'Bathrooms', etc.

 ***Variables:*** We chose 'Zip', 'LivingArea', 'Bathrooms', 'Bedrooms', and 'Distance to the University' as X, and chose 'Price' as Y for our regression models.
-The 'LivingArea' is measured in square feet.
-The Distance to the University is measured in miles.
-The 'Price' is measured in dollars.

 ***Model Selection:*** We tried several models, including parametric and non-parametric approaches.
 For machine learning methods, we conduct Random Forest(RF), Decision Tree(DT), and Support Vector Machines(SVM) methods.
 For regression models, we conduct Linear Regression(LR), Ridge Regression(RR), Bayesian Ridge Regression(BRR), Logistic Regression(LOG), and Polynomial Regression(PR) models.